AvadhootK/Machine-Learning/README.md

 ## 5) Sentiment analysis
 - Customer reviews of resturants are classified as 'good review' or 'bad review' using natural language processing.
 - Accuracy of the model : 72%.
+## 6) House Prices - Advanced Regression
+- House prices are predicted based on features of house like location, rooms, area, garage, year sold etc.
+- Two models are trained to predict the price of houses :
+    1. Gradient Boosting Regressor : Accuracy - 90.19%.
+    2. Extra Trees Regressor : Accuracy - 91.64%.